aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-bubble-chart-error-bars-java-aspose-slides/_index.md

 }
 ```

-This snippet sets up a basic framework for creating presentations with Aspose.Slides.

 ## Implementation Guide

-### Feature 1: Create Bubble Chart
+### Feature 1: Add Chart to Slide and Create a Bubble Chart

-**Overview:**
-Adding a bubble chart to your slides makes data more comprehensible.
-Let's add one to the first slide using Aspose.Slides for Java.

-#### Step-by-Step Implementation
+**Why add a chart to a slide?**
+Embedding a chart directly into a slide lets you keep the visual context together with any surrounding text or images, making the presentation more cohesive.

-##### 1. Import Required Classes
+#### Step 1: Import Required Classes
-Ensure you have imported all necessary classes at the beginning of your file:
 ```java
 import com.aspose.slides.*;
 ```

-##### 2. Add Bubble Chart to First Slide
+#### Step 2: Add Bubble Chart to the First Slide
-Here's how you can add a bubble chart with specific dimensions and properties:

 ```java
 // Access the first slide
 ISlide slide = presentation.getSlides().get_Item(0);